Casimir effect in DFR space-time

 This paper is organized as follows.
 In the next section, we briefly discuss DFR space-time and underlying DFRA algebra \cite{amo1,amo2,amo3,amo5}.
-In Sec.3., we derive general form of Euler-Lagrange equation, Current density and components of Energy-Momentum tensor corresponding to $7$-dimensional DFR space time.
+In Sec.3., we derive the general form of the Euler-Lagrange equation, current density, and the components of Energy-Momentum tensor corresponding to the scalar theory on the $7$-dimensional DFR space-time.
 Our main results are obtained in Sec.4.
 Here we construct the Lagrangian describing massless DFRA scalar field theory in the presence of two parallel plates.
-We impose the Dirichlet boundary condition and calculate Casimir force and energy as in the commutative space-time.
-The $\theta^{\mu\nu}$ dependent terms in the Lagrangian captures the effects of non-commutativity in space-time.
-Then we solve the Euler-Lagrangian equation, describing the interaction of the scalar field with parallel plates in $4+1$-dimensional DFR-space-time.
-This is carried out using separation of variables.
-Then we derive the Green's function for different regions of interest and we obtain the energy-momentum tensor corresponding to the massless DFRA real scalar theory from general form of the stress-tensor constructed in Sec.3.
+We impose the Dirichlet boundary condition and calculate the Casimir force and the energy for massless scalar field with parallel plates in $4+1$-dimensional DFR space-time.
+The $\theta^{\mu\nu}$ dependent terms in the Lagrangian captures the effects of non-commutativity of space-time.
+First, we study the Casimir effect by treating the new extra dimension-$\theta$ introduced by non-commutativity in $4+1$ dimensional DFR space-time, in same footing with other two transverse commutative space dimensions- $y$ and $z$.
+Then by following the standard procedure, we show that the Casimir force expression is exactly same as the result obtained in case of commutative extra dimensional space-time.
+Then in Subsection.4.1, we study the Casimir effect by treating the additional dimension-$\theta$ as a compactified dimension in $4+1$ dimensional DFR space-time.
+This is carried out by first compactifying the extra dimension $\theta$ of DFR space-time.
+Then we derive Green's function for different regions of interest by solving the Euler-Lagrangian equation, describing the interaction of scalar field with parallel plates in presence of extra compactified dimension in $4+1$-dimensional DFR space-time.
+Next we obtain the energy-momentum tensor corresponding to the massless DFRA real scalar theory from the general form of the stress-tensor constructed in Sec.3.